 are the things you will do the best.
 Marva Collins, Educator.

-doesn't mean you're going to like the tilt of a sailboat under sail.
+mean you are going to like the tilt of a sailboat under sail.
+Heck,

-Heck, it doesn't even tell you how the boat handles.
+it does not even tell you how the boat handles.

 less move her vessel.
+And truly that does not matter!
 So far there are lots of dreams.
 Lots of talk.

-And lots (and lots!) of money spent on making her boat safer.
+And loads (and loads!) of money spent on making her boat safer.
+That

-as I advocate using before improving -- you never know what you'll
+I advocate using before improving -- you never know what you

-our 40'er, I was wrong on some costly items that I'd bought because
+our 40'er, I was wrong on some costly items that I purchased because

-I "knew" I'd need X, Y and Z to be happy aboard.
+I "knew" I would need X, Y and Z to be happy aboard.
 I should

 have waited before spending the money.

 plastic production models.
-There's a reason they are so prevalent:
+There is a reason they are so prevalent: